spinnaker/spinnaker.github.io/setup/install/providers/kubernetes-v2/aws-eks.md

 ```

-Run following to join nodes with the cluster :
+Run following to join nodes with the cluster:

 ```bash
 kubectl apply -f aws-auth-cm.yaml